academicaixs/academic-axis/README.md

 >	Trust the developer on the iOS device if prompted.

 >	Launch and test the application on the device.
+_____
+# Code for Data Cleaning
+> CommonVisualizationVC and ShowVisualizationVC View Controllers codes in SuperAdmin Folder used for data cleaning
 ------
 ## Contact info: